Vyral/kwasi-bowie/_posts/2020-04-30-what-should-you-know-about-our-market-moving-forward.md

 {% include youtube.html %}

-Despite the COVID-19 pandemic, our market is still moving.
-Here’s what this means for buyers, sellers, renters, and investors.
+<p style="text-align: center;"><em>Despite the COVID-19 pandemic, our market is still moving.
+Here’s what this means for buyers, sellers, renters, and investors.</em></p>

 What’s the state of our Greater Seattle area market amid the COVID-19 pandemic?